 Ashley has a developing practice in the field of entertainment law, advising artists, entertainers, authors, composers and producers on transactions and disputes in the music, film, television, live theatre, multimedia, video gaming, branded entertainment and book publishing industries.
-Her practice involves drafting and negotiating entertainment-related agreements and advising clients on all aspects of intellectual property law related to their businesses, as well as other matters unique to the industry.
+Her practice involves drafting and negotiating entertainment-related agreements and advising clients on all aspects of intellectual property law related to their businesses, particularly assisting with opposition proceedings, as well as other matters unique to the industry.

 Ashley clerked at the Federal Court of Canada and the Saskatchewan Court of Queen's Bench.

 •St. Thomas More College (Saskatoon) Board of Governors - Member